dotkernel/api-documentation/docs/book/v7/installation/composer.md

 You should see this text below, along with a long list of packages to be installed instead of the `[...]`.
 In this example there are 164 packages, though the number can change in future updates.
-You will find the packages in the `vendor` folder.
+You will find the packages in the newly-created `vendor` folder.

 ```shell
 No composer.lock file present.
 Updating dependencies to latest instead of installing from lock file.
 See https://getcomposer.org/install for more information.